coding-horror/basic-computer-games/HOW_TO_RUN_THE_GAMES.md

 1. Simply open the corresponding `.html` file from your web browser.

+## kotlin

+Use the directions in [buildJvm](buildJvm/README.md) to build for kotlin.
+You can also use those directions to build java games.

 ## pascal

 The pascal examples can be run using [Free Pascal](https://www.freepascal.org/).
 Additionally, `.lsi` project files can be opened with the [Lazarus Project IDE](https://www.lazarus-ide.org/).